History of the 1st Moon Landing – Apollo 11: 53 Years Ago

 First Men on the Moon

 It was hours before they left the LM to descend the ladder to the moon.
-During that time, Buzz Aldrin did something not widely reported, and when it was published, it done so somewhat confusingly.
+During that time, Buzz Aldrin did something not widely reported, and when it was published, it was done somewhat confusingly.

 Ahead of him went Neil Armstrong.
 After Armstrong said the words: